nrkno/sofie-quantel-gateway/README.md

 }
 ```

 _Protons_ are a unit of Quantel storage.
 The calculation `protonsLeft / totalProtons` can be used to provide a percentage complete of the copy.
 The Quantel system also provides a `secsLeft` property that is an estimation of how many seconds remain before the copy is complete.
-This value can go negative after the copy has completed, providing how many seconds ago did the copy complete.
+This value can go negative after the copy has completed, indicating how many seconds ago that the copy operation completed.

+The status of all copy operations can be queried by omitting the `:copyID`:

+    /:zoneID/copy

 Copies can be halted by deleting the destination clip.